meeeejin/til/oracle/recovery-after-losing-undo-tablespace.md

 - [Reference](https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:5669213349582)

 If you get the error `ORA-01012: not logged on`, remove the orphaned shared memory segments using `sysresv`.
+You can remove the shared memory segment using `ipcrm -m`.

 ```bash
 $ sysresv